lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/06 Subsystem EIB/00 Introduction.md

 The EIB code is divided in two main parts.
 The first part runs in the TMA-PXI and implements the state machine.
 The state machine configures the hardware and the other software part that runs in the AXES PXI.
 The AXES PXI part gets the head data and process it to serve it to the Axes control.

 There is another code that is running in the FPGA of a cRIO.
 This hardware is used to synchronize the encoder with control loop.
-The cRIO is an EtherCAT slave, that has the info of the EtherCAT loop timing, so ti can send a hardwired trigger to the EIB, to ensure that the position data arrives to the AXES PXI before the axis control loop needs it process de control algorithm, but not to early to avoid delays in the control loop.
+The cRIO is an EtherCAT slave, that has the info of the EtherCAT loop timing, so cRIO can send a hardwired trigger to the EIB.
+This trigger makes that the position data arrives to the AXES PXI before the axis control loop use it to process de control algorithm, but not to early to avoid delays in the control loop.

-The next diagram shows ans example of EtherCAT data transmission, the axis control loop timing and where is the FPGA trigger to ensure that EIB data arrives to PXI just before the next control iteration is started.
+The next diagram shows an example of EtherCAT data transmission, the axis control loop timing and where is the FPGA triggered to ensure that EIB data arrives to PXI just before the next control iteration is started.

 ```plantuml
 @startuml